-Every year, through the RAC Foundation Program, Radio Amateurs of Canada provides funds to worthy community programs and to young Amateurs who are studying at the post-secondary level in Science, Technology, Engineering and Mathematics (STEM) programs.
+Every year, through the RAC Scholarship and Grant Program, Radio Amateurs of Canada provides grants and scholarships to worthy community programs and to young Amateurs who are studying at the post-secondary level in Science, Technology, Engineering and Mathematics (STEM) programs.

 RAC undertook the RAC Foundation Program in order to increase the relevance of our national organization at a local level, as well as to increase our relevance to youth.

 RAC operates the RAC Foundation in cooperation with the Community Foundation of Ottawa (CFO) which administers and invests the donated funds and disburses the earnings from those invested funds to grant applicants, based upon the advice of the RAC Board of Directors.

 All grant applications should be submitted to the RAC Foundation for processing and recommendation.

 The Canada Revenue Agency provides for the following charitable purposes relevant to Radio Amateurs of Canada, Inc.